 Delaware.
 The board of directors bears the ultimate responsibility for managing the business and affairs of a corporation.
 In discharging this function, directors of a Delaware corporation owe fiduciary duties of care and loyalty to the corporation and to its stockholders.
 Delaware courts have decided that the directors of a Delaware corporation are required to exercise informed business judgment in the performance of their duties.
 Informed business judgment means that the directors have informed themselves of all material information reasonably available to them.
 Delaware courts have also imposed a heightened standard of conduct upon directors of a Delaware corporation who take any action designed to defeat a threatened change in control of the corporation.
-In addition, under Delaware law, when the board of directors of a Delaware corporation approves the sale or break-up of a corporation, the board of directors may, in certain circumstances, have a duty to obtain the highest value reasonably available to the shareholders.
+In addition, under Delaware law, when the board of directors may, in certain circumstances, have a duty to obtain the highest value reasonably available to the shareholders.